akka/akka/akka-docs/rst/scala/testing.rst

-If you want to test the actor behavior, including hotswapping, but without involving a dispatcher and without having the :class:`TestActorRef` swallow any thrown exceptions, then there is another mode available for you: just use the :meth:`receive` method :class:`TestActorRef`, which will be forwarded to the underlying actor:
+If you want to test the actor behavior, including hotswapping, but without involving a dispatcher and without having the :class:`TestActorRef` swallow any thrown exceptions, then there is another mode available for you: just use the :meth:`receive` method on :class:`TestActorRef`, which will be forwarded to the underlying actor:

 .. includecode:: code/docs/testkit/TestkitDocSpec.scala#test-expecting-exceptions